Divi-0/Jellyfin.Plugin.Crunchyroll/README.md

 ### Folder Structure

 To automatically match your files with Crunchyroll's database, organize your folders according to Crunchyroll's structure.
-Follow these rules:
+(However this is not necessary, ids can be set manually [Manual Crunchyroll ID Assignment](#manual-crunchyroll-id-assignment)) Follow these rules:

 #### Rule 1️⃣ - Unnamed Seasons